JFreud/jwinsto/README.md

 * Referees must receive bout assignments externally and know who is in their pool/DE
 * Uses the winner and loser fields of a bout as storage, thus displaying the higher seed as a predicted winner before the bout has happened
   * It's a feature not a bug...
+* Only displays the winner and not the entire results page with every participant
+* This would have been much cleaner in Python